jenkinsci/custom-war-packager/README.md

 There are more options available.
 See the linked demos and the automated tests for examples.

+Please note that given to the build workspace being defaulted to "/build", the Jenkinsfile-runner version used must be at least 1.0-beta-7.

 #### BOM support

 The plugin supports Bill of Materials (BOM), described in